ibm-cloud-docs/satellite/host-reqs.md

 ### Host network bandwidth
 {: #reqs-host-network-bandwidth}

-* The hosts must have minimum network bandwidth connectivity of 100Mbps, with 1Gbps preferred.
+* The hosts must have minimum network bandwidth connectivity of 100 Mbps, with 1 Gbps preferred.
 * The bandwidth required between hosts varies with the number of clusters in the location, and the workloads that run in the cluster.
 Insufficient network bandwidth can lead to network performance problems.

 ### Network gateways and interfaces